LOST-STATS/lost-stats.github.io/Presentation/histograms.md

 # Histograms

 *Histograms* are an indespensible tool of research across disciplines.
 They offer a helpful way to represent the distribution of a variable of interest.
-Specifically, their function is to record how frequently data values fall within pre-specified ranges caled "bins."
+Specifically, their function is to record how frequently data values fall within pre-specified ranges called "bins."
 Such visual representations can help researchers easily detect whether their data are distributed in a skewed or symmetric way, and can help detect outliers.

 Despite being such a popular tool for scientific research, choosing the bin width (alternatively, number of bins) is ultimately a choice by the researcher.
 Histograms are intended to convey information about the variable, and choosing the "right" bin size to convey the information helpfully can be something of an art.